treviasxk/Nethostfire/UDP/README.md

 // Limit in 60 pps;
 UDpServer.LimitMaxPacketsPerSeconds = 60;
 ```
-The LimitMaxPacketsPerSeconds will change the maximum limit of Packets per seconds (PPS), if the packets is greater than the limit in 1 second, the server will not call the [UDpServer.OnReceivedBytesClient](#OnReceivedBytesClient) event with the received bytes.
+The LimitMaxPacketsPerSeconds will change the maximum limit of Packets per seconds (PPS), if the packets is greater than the limit in 1 second, the server will not call the [UDpServer.OnReceivedBytes](#OnReceivedBytesClient) event with the received bytes.
 The default value is 0 which is unlimited.

 -----